• Skip to primary navigation

 Cream Puff Filling

-• In a saucepan over medium heat, add the sugar, cornstarch, salt, and milk.
+• In a saucepan over medium heat, add the milk, sugar, cornstarch, and salt.
 Bring the mixture to a boil, whisking frequently.
 Once it reaches a boil, whisk and cook for 1 minute, or until the mixture thickens.

 • In a separate large mixing bowl, add the egg yolks and whisk.
-With one hand, stream about ⅓ of the hot pudding mixture into the bowl while whisking constantly with the other hand.
+With one hand, stream about 1/3 of the hot milk mixture into the bowl while whisking constantly with the other hand.
 Slowly add the tempered egg mixture into the saucepan while whisking.
 Whisk the entire custard over medium heat until it comes to a boil.

 • Remove from the heat and whisk in the butter and vanilla, stirring until the butter is melted.
 Transfer the hot custard to a large bowl or baking dish and cover the surface of the pudding with plastic wrap.
-Place in the fridge until completely cooled.
+Poke a few holes in the top of the plastic to allow steam to escape, then place in the fridge until completely cooled.

 Assembling Cream Puffs